stax76/OpenWithPlusPlus/README.md

 ### Arguments

 Specifies the arguments that are passed to the program when the command is executed, such as command line switches.
-You can also use environment variables and the predefined variable %paths% which expands to the paths of the selected files or folders.
+You can use the predefined variable %paths% which expands to the paths of the selected files or folders.
 Each path is enclosed in double quotation marks and separated by a space.

 ### Show in sub menu

-Specifies if the menu is created on top level or as sub menu
+Specifies if the menu is created on top level or as sub menu.

 ### Show for directories

-Specifies that the menu/command is shown when folders are selected or the folder background is clicked.
+Specifies that the menu command is shown when folders or the folder background is selected.

 ### Run as admin

 Specifies that the command executes with elevated privilegs.
-When disable commands can still be executed with elevated privilegs by holding down Control or Shift key while selecting the command from the Open with++ menu.
+When disabled commands can still be executed with elevated privilegs by holding down Control or Shift key while selecting the command from the Open with++ menu.

 ### Run hidden